 What Does Total Loss Mean?

 When something is deemed a total loss it means the paying party has decided not to repair the vehicle.
-Typically, a vehicle is declared a total loss when the cost of the repairs would exceed the actual value of the vehicle.
+Typically, a vehicle is declared a total loss when the cost of the auto body shop repairs would exceed the actual value of the vehicle.
 States and insurers vary with their determining factor but usually if the repair will cost 70% or more than the vehicle’s value it would be considered a total loss.
 There are other situations when the repair cost isn’t exceeded by the value of the vehicle but it is still determined to be a total loss.
 One situation could be that parts are no longer available or there is structural damage that cannot be repaired properly.

 Who Decides If My Vehicle Is Totaled?